Skip to content Skip to footer

 Weather

-Alicante enjoys a Mediterranean climate with mild, rainy winters and hot, dry summers.
-Temperatures range from 46°F (8°C) in winter to 86°F (30°C) in summer.
-Rainfall is more common from October to March.
-Humidity levels are moderate, and the air quality is generally good.
+Alicante enjoys a Mediterranean climate with hot, dry summers and mild, wet winters.
+Average temperatures range from 15°C (59°F) in winter to 30°C (86°F) in summer.
+Rainfall is more frequent in the cooler months, with humidity levels generally moderate.
+Air quality is generally good.

 Language

 The official language spoken in Alicante is Spanish.
-However, in the Valencian Community, the local co-official language, Valencian, is also commonly used.
+However, in the Valencian Community, the co-official language is Valencian, which has similarities to Catalan.

 Cost Of Living

-The cost of living index in Alicante is lower than in many other major cities in Spain.
-Housing, transportation, and dining out are relatively affordable, making it an attractive destination for residents and visitors alike.
+The cost of living in Alicante is relatively affordable compared to major cities in Spain.
+Rent, groceries, dining out, and entertainment are all reasonably priced, making Alicante an attractive destination for visitors and expats.

 Alicante – city in Valencian Community, Spain